dahiya-code/CSES-Solution-Extractor/README.md

   <li>"soup" is an instance of BeautifulSoup library with args as the file we want to scrape and the parser</li>
   <li>"prettify" method allows us to view the html file with indentations</li>
   <li>"find_all" is used because find will stop the execution after it finds the first h5.
 Output will be in the form of a list eg [< h5 >lorem ipsum</h5>,< h5 >lorem ipsum</h5></li>
+  <li>Output:
+      lorem ipsum
+      lorem ipsum</li>
+  <li>Find all the divs with class name card.
+Underscore is used because class is a built-in function in python.
+On adding underscore BS with understand that we are relating it to the html attribute</li>
+  <li>Gets the text in the h5 tag of the ith course element</li>
+  <li>Split the sentence by blanks and grab the last element</li>